gparmer/ANRsim/03_anarch_econ/article.md

 With the new card draw in the form of Steelskin and Inject, and a new event for credit generation in Day Job, the Anarchs are looking to cast off their traditional weaknesses: draw and economy.
 Does this add up to an economic powerhouse, or does it track the Anarch history of lagging behind?

 Quoting from the first article, "this article looks at the **resource click efficiency of gaining both credits and quality draws** for various economic packages".
-If this doesn't make sense, please check out the first article.
+If this doesn't make sense, please check out the [first article](http://stimhack.com/a-comparison-of-event-based-runner-economies-in-anr/).

-## A Warning
+## A Warning: Simulation Limits Ahead

 When reading this article, you have to be particularly aware of the weaknesses of the simulation.
 A large downside to Day Job is the four click cost.
 Though I'm often happy to "click for eight" with Opus, I'm not sure Anarchs should be quite as willing to do the same.
 Additionally, we'll see that Inject is a crazy card.
 From an economic standpoint, it is.
 You draw efficiently, or you get money.
 When you get money, it is "free" from an economic perspective in the sense that you aren't discarding any of your econ cards (they're all hardware - PVP - and events).
 For an event economy, and from the perspective of drawing and getting credits, Inject is insane.
 However, this analysis ignores the realistic downsides to discarding the programs.

 Long story short, please be wary when reading this.
 Understand that we are assessing the economic potential of the new Anarch econs.
 However, they are anarchistic, and their downsides are difficult to analyze here.
 As always, use this as one of the many sources of information you use when assessing how good cards are for your deck.

+Also please see the limitations of the simulation and FAQ from the [first article](http://stimhack.com/a-comparison-of-event-based-runner-economies-in-anr/).

 ## The New Anarch Economies